brorb/710-wiki/README.md

 npm run build
 ```

-The `prebuild` hook installs dependencies within `quartz-site/` and the generated site appears in `quartz-site/public/`.
+The build script installs dependencies within `quartz-site/` and the generated site appears in `quartz-site/public/`.

 ## Railway deployment